nu-wireless/docs/docs/lab.md

 - Ensure soldering irons are turned off.
 - Turn off the air conditioners.
 - Turn off the ham radio.
-- Turn off the stereo amp.

 If you are the last person leaving the lab:

 - Turn off any lights.
-- Shut and lock all windows.
+- Shut and lock windows.